meangrape/fdb-wiki/Global-Configuration-Framework.md

 };
 ```

-If the global configuration framework does not have a value for the given key, `configValue.has_value()` will return false.
+If the global configuration framework does not have a value for the given key, `configValue.value.has_value()` will return false.
 Otherwise, the value can be cast to the appropriate type with `std::any_cast`.

 ```
 ASSERT(configValue.value.has_value());